r-lib/styler/CONTRIBUTING.md

 - add executable in `bin`.
 - register hook in `.pre-commit-hooks.yaml`.
 - add two tests.
 - add a description of the new hook to the `README.Rmd`.
+Both description and `YAML` example code.